raspberrypilearning/comic-character/en/step_4.md

 + Ensure you have used the correct `id` names in your `comicbook.html` file.

 --- /task ---

+--- collapse ---

+---
+title: How do you write a simple function?
+---

+When writing functions, you can follow these steps so your syntax is correct.

+1. Function Keyword: start with the function keyword to tell JavaScript that you're creating a function.

+2. Function Name: give your function a name so you can refer to it later.
+For example, let's name our function sayHello.

+     --- code ---
+     ---
+     language: js
+     filename:
+     line_numbers: true
+     line_number_start:
+     line_highlights:
+     ---
+           function sayHello

+     --- /code ---

+3. Parameters: put brackets () after the function name.
+Inside these brackets, you can list parameters (inputs) that your function needs.
+Parameters are like placeholders for values you'll provide when using the function.

+     --- code ---
+     ---
+     language: js
+     filename:
+     line_numbers: true
+     line_number_start:
+     line_highlights:
+     ---
+           function sayHello()

+     --- /code ---

+4. Curly Braces: open curly braces `{` to define the block of code that the function will execute.
+This is where you write the instructions for your function.
+     `function sayHello() {`

+5. Function Body: inside the curly braces, write the code that your function will run.
+For example, let's make our function print "Hello, World!" to the console.

+     --- code ---
+     ---
+     language: js
+     filename:
+     line_numbers: true
+     line_number_start:
+     line_highlights:
+     ---
+           function sayHello() {
+           console.log("Hello, World!");

+     --- /code ---

+6. Closing Curly Brace: close the curly braces } to indicate the end of the function.

+     --- code ---
+     ---
+     language: js
+     filename:
+     line_numbers: true
+     line_number_start:
+     line_highlights:
+     ---
+           function sayHello() {
+           console.log("Hello, World!");
+           }

+     --- /code ---

+     Now, you've created a simple function named sayHello.

+7. When you call this function, it will execute the code inside the curly braces and print "Hello, World!" to the console.
+You can use the function (call it) by writing the syntax shown below.

+     --- code ---
+     ---
+     language: js
+     filename:
+     line_numbers: true
+     line_number_start:
+     line_highlights:
+     ---
+           sayHello(); // Outputs: Hello, World!

+     --- /code ---

+--- /collapse ---

 Well done!
 You have created an interactive form that shows/hides elements.
 Next, you will allow users change their theme colours on your website.